lfarizav/flux-k8s-setup-lab/README.md

 NAME                                  DESIRED   CURRENT   READY   AGE replicaset.apps/facebooc-648478b86d   1         1         1       18m
 ```
+## 🚀 Expose Kubernetes endpoints

+  1. 🌐 Expose vote and facebooc Services on the Internet
+  This guide explains how to expose your Kubernetes services using Cloudflare Tunnels, making them accessible via vote.beanters.com and facebooc.beanters.com.
+  3. Add DNS Records in Cloudflare
+  4. Configure Tunnel Ingress
+  5. Add Credentials as Kubernetes Secrets
+  6. Create ConfigMaps in Kubernetes
+  7. Deploy Cloudflared Tunnels
+  8. Create Ingress (Optional for vote)
+  9. Test Access
 ## 🚀 Next Steps
 - Play with the applications and use the repositories as templates for your next FluxCD automatic deployment
 - Connect Tekton CI with Flux CD so one your push or merge is authorized from devops team, it is automatically reconciled with kubernetes